ZahoorAhmed008/E-commerce/README.md

-## E-commerce Website UI/UX Design Repository
+## E-commerce Website UI/UX Design
 Welcome to our E-commerce website UI/UX design repository!
 Here, we present a meticulously crafted design aimed at providing users with a seamless and engaging shopping experience.
 Our design incorporates modern principles and intuitive interfaces to ensure a delightful journey for shoppers.

 ## Features